-School-Based Health Centers Help Prevent and Treat Substance Use
+School-Based Health Centers Help Prevent & Treat Substance Use

-School-based health centers (SBHCs) are ideal places to identify these youth and provide evidence-based services that inform them about the health risks associated with alcohol and drug use, motivate them to change their behaviors, and support them in addressing the concerns that may be underlying their substance use.
+School-based health centers (SBHCs) and wellness centers are ideal places to identify youth using substances and provide evidence-based services that inform them about the health risks associated with alcohol and drug use, motivate them to change their behaviors, and support them in addressing the concerns that may be underlying their substance use.

-At the same time, SBHCs are ideally positioned to address the underlying risks that contribute to substance use and strengthen protective factors by improving school climate and implementing trauma-informed practices.
+At the same time, SBHCs/WCs are ideally positioned to address the underlying risks that contribute to substance use and strengthen protective factors by improving school climate and implementing trauma-informed practices.

 Youth Substance Use Impacts Long-Term Health Outcomes

-Nationwide, 14% of high school students have misused an opioid prescription.6 In California, 20% of 9th graders and 29% of 11th graders used alcohol or drugs at least once in the last month.7 Risk factors such as trauma, mental health conditions, and environmental factors can increase a young person’s likelihood of substance use.
+Nationwide, 14% of high school students have misused an opioid prescription.3 In California, 20% of 9th graders and 29% of 11th graders used alcohol or drugs at least once in the last month.4 Risk factors such as trauma, mental health conditions, and environmental factors can increase a young person’s likelihood of substance use.

 Screening, Brief Intervention, and Referral to Treatment (SBIRT) is an evidence-based approach to the screening and identification of individuals engaged in substance use, the delivery of early brief interventions in order to reduce use, and the referral to treatment for high-risk use.
 These quick guides give a brief overview of each “step” and implementation considerations for SBIRT within school-based health centers (SBHCs).

 - Screening Quick Guide